liuzjMr/online-books/README.md

 ## What technology does it use?
 - The **backend** uses Spring Data JPA and MySQL to store and manage data.
-- The **frontend** uses Thymeleaf and Bootstrap to make the pages look clean and work well on different devices.
+- The **frontend** uses Thymeleaf and Bootstrap to make the pages look clean.

 ---